hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 ]
 ```

+Up to 500 operations may be present in a single transaction.

 `KV` is the only available operation type, though other types of operations may be added
 in future versions of Consul to be mixed with key/value operations.
 The following fields
 are available: